 Failure to comply results in some serious tax penalties.
 You’d owe federal income tax on the amount you transferred for the year you failed to be covered by an eligible high- deductible health plan (HDHP).
 Plus, the IRS will hit you with a 10% penalty.
 The only exception is losing coverage due to death or disability.

 Why so many restrictions?
 Well, the ability to transfer IRA funds into an HSA essentially means you’re turning money you’ll eventually pay taxes on into money you’ll never pay taxes on—as long as you use it for qualified medical expenses.

-And now for the “once in a lifetime exception.”
-Technically, you can make an additional IRA-to-HSA transfer during the same year if you change your eligible coverage from single to family.
+In addition, you can technically make an additional IRA-to-HSA transfer during the same year if you change your eligible coverage from single to family.
 And you can do it up to your new limit.
-Plus if you’re at least age 55 by the end of the tax year, you can also factor in the additional $1,000 “catch-up” contribution.
-So your HSA contribution maximum could potentially jump from $4,400 to $7,750 in 2018.
+Plus if you’re at least age 55 by the end of the tax year, you can also factor in the additional $1,000 catch-up contribution.

 401(k) to HSA Rollover

 Technically, the IRS doesn’t allow you to roll over funds directly from a 401(k) into an HSA.
 However, you can always set up a 401(k) to IRA rollover.
 Afterward, you can transfer the funds from the IRA into your HSA.
 But remember to follow the rules.

 How to File an HSA Rollover

 You report HSA rollovers on IRS Form 8889.
 On line 14b, you should fill out the total amount you rolled over or transferred from any eligible account into an HSA account.
 You should also record the total amount of distributions you made during the tax year, including the HSA rollover, on line 14a.